shenaepepper/Project_4/README.md

 I have never had troubles like this where there was no communication with any other group before.
 I really hope this doesnt effect my grades.

-I also spend hours trying to work out how to make the code work propery and I figured it out tod the group and they just ignored and didnt add it to the original code so that it wokred so I have uploaded the original coed and then a draft I did with the changes to show it does now work.
+I also spend hours trying to work out how to make the code work propery and I figured it out told the group and they just ignored and didnt add it to the original code so that it worked so I have uploaded the original code and then a draft I did with the changes to show it does now work.
 I also dont know how to  upload the data because will was supposed to put the data on a SQL base so not sure where that is I have just been using images and I cant downoad every image to github as there is thousands.
+Well sorry should be clear it always wokred the accurency and precision always worked it just didnt have the output we wanted but when I fixed it it did.

 I have uploaded what I coud maybe see where isabella and will upload there project from.